Lepton-induced reactions on nuclei in a wide kinematical regime: Model

 Here $m$ is the nucleon mass, $\mathbf{q}$ is the 3-momentum transfer, $G_A$ is the axial coupling constant, here taken to be $G_A(0) = -1.23$ and $G_M$ is the electromagnetic isovector coupling constant $G_M(0) = 4.71$.
 Both coupling constants effectively depend on $Q^2$ through the standard dipole formfactors with vector and axial masses equal to 0.84 and 1.03, respectively.
-The quantity $\mathcal{T}$ in Eq.\ (\ref{W1nu}) is the isospin of the target nucleus.

-Relation (\ref{W1nu}) is based on some assumptions \begin{enumerate} \item The target nucleons move non-relativistically.
-This condition is reasonably well fulfilled since the Fermi-momentum in nuclei is about 230 MeV. \item The dominant electron-induced excitation is isovector.
-This assumption causes -- through the Wigner-Eckart theorem -- the factor $ 2 (\mathcal{T} + 1)$.
-The isovector assumption is necessary to connect the electron- to the neutrino-induced reactions. \end{enumerate}
+Finally, $\mathcal{T}$ is the isospin of the nucleus.
+While Walecka used this relation only for the description of low-lying states in nuclei \cite{Walecka:1975}, it is also valid for the description of high-lying states provided that they can be described in a single particle model.
+The latter assumption is often invoked in neutrino-nucleus interactions, e.g.\ by using the impulse approximation for QE scattering.

-Relations (\ref{W1nu}) can be understood by observing that in general $W_1^\nu$ is given by the sum of squares of the vector and the axial-vector current contributions whereas $W_3$ is given by the interference term of both.
+In general $W_1^\nu$ is given by the sum of squares of the vector and the axial-vector current contributions whereas $W_3$ is given by the interference term of both.
 This is reflected in the structure of the expressions given in (\ref{W1nu}). $W_1^e$ contains the electromagnetic coupling constant $G_M^2$ which, in the second term of $W_1^\nu$, is divided out and replaced by the axial coupling constant $G_A^2$.
 Similarly, $W_3$, being due to the vector-axialvector interference, is just given by replacing one factor $G_M$ in $W_1^e$ by the axial coupling constant $G_A$.
 The kinematical factor $(2m)/\mathbf{q}$ appearing together with the axial contribution gives the connection between the vector and the axial-vector single particle matrix element.
+The structure of the connecting expression of eq.\ (\ref{W1nu}) is thus quite natural and appealing.
+Since the single-particle nature of high-lying excitations underlying eq.\ (\ref{W1nu}) is an approximation, comparisons with experiment have to show if it works in the region of interest here.